GeorgeSeif/Semantic-Segmentation-Suite/docs/README.md

 - Speed optimizations with TF Records

-- Support NASNet and MobileNet for segmentation models that use classification network front-ends
+- Support NASNet, MobileNet, Dilated ResNet for segmentation models that use classification network front-ends

 - Anything that comes out at CVPR 2018!